TonnyG95/Rock-Paper-Scissors/README.md

 - At the top of the page, you can see the game name, with nice font and good contrast to the background

-- When user hover on icons pointer changes and icons get nice darker shade of the color
+- When the user hovers on icons pointer changes and icons get a nice darker shade of the colour

 ### Game result

-- When a user clicks on the icon, and the computer returns his choice, the result will be shown to user.
+- When a user clicks on the icon, and the computer returns his choice, the result will be shown to the user.
-- Game will save curent score under icons
+- Game will save current score under icons

 ## Structure

 The website is one fully responsive page.
 There are 3 buttons with pictures for the player to choose an option.
-Website is made to be fully responsive with help of CSS Flexbox.
+The website is made to be fully responsive with help of CSS Flexbox.
 No frameworks are used for this project.

 ## Testing